 Add one of these for each network range at Site 0:

 Interface: OpenVPN External subnet IP: <mapping subnet, first IP> eg 10.10.1.0 Internal IP: LAN net Destination: Network, <IP range on Site 0> eg 10.1.1.0/24

 Not the default gateway¶

-If this system is not the default gateway for the site then you can use an outbound NAT rule on LAN to ensure that replies from the clients return via the OpenVPN tunnel.
+If this firewall is not the default gateway for the site then use an outbound NAT rule on LAN to ensure that replies from the clients return via the OpenVPN tunnel.
 Without this, the systems at Sites 1-3 will reply via their default gateway because they will be unaware of the Site 0 network.
 Another option is to put a suitable route on the site gateway via the LAN address of the OpenVPN system but this will introduce an asymmetric route and which will potentially break things even more than the double NAT.

 At Site 0¶